 And we come to the most important factor when choosing the right steel for making a Katana.
 Namely, the intended usage of Katana will ultimately determine your steel choice.
 So, if you plan to make a Katana just for a showpiece, you will not use the same steels as for making the Katana that you will actually use.

 As we previously said, after all, Katana is very popular among various collectors who are crazy about them.
 So, if you are making a Katana for those people, keep in mind that they won’t certainly use it to play ninja and do crazy stuff with it.
 Instead, they will lay it somewhere or hang it on a wall to serve as a showpiece.

-In that case, stainless steels are a perfect choice as they are more aesthetically appealing.
-Swords made from stainless steel are typically not so durable due to its molecular structure.
+In that case, stainless steel is a perfect choice as it is more aesthetically appealing.
+Swords made from stainless steel are typically not so durable due to their molecular structure.
 So, if you would use stainless steel Katana for cutting, the chances are it would quickly crack due to its brittleness.

 Also, most stainless steel swords aren’t rigorously heat treated as other steels.
 So, if they are not heat-treated enough, thus they are not as hard as other steels.
 But, stainless steels contain a high amount of chromium, which increases corrosion resistance.

-In the end, except for nice visual appeal and corrosion resistance of the stainless steel Katanas, you don’t need anything else to serve for decorative or ceremonial purposes.
+In the end, except for the stainless steel Katanas’ nice visual appeal and corrosion resistance, you don’t need anything else to serve for decorative or ceremonial purposes.

 Best Steels for Making Katana as Functional Sword